pmean/build-website/text/06/CherryPicking.md

 religious and political viewpoint that he endorses.
 While that viewpoint he espouses is usually conservative, the problems with the articles he cites are problems that plague both sides.
-These articles always have an impressive bibliography, as if to say \"Look!
-It was published and peer-reviewed, so it must be true.\" The problem with these articles though is that the bibliography was created using a process called
+These articles always have an impressive bibliography, as if to say "Look!
+It was published and peer-reviewed, so it must be true."
+The problem with these articles though is that the bibliography was created using a process called "cherry picking."
-\"cherry picking.\"

 Cherry picking is selecting those articles that support your viewpoint and ignoring the ones that do not support your viewpoint.
 How can you